Canada Graduate Scholarships-Master’s (CGS-M) Program

 - be a Canadian citizen or a permanent resident of Canada as of the application deadline date;

-- be enrolled in, have applied for, or will apply for full-time admission* to an eligible graduate program at the master’s or doctoral level at a Canadian institution with a CGS M allocation. *Note: Applicants who are not currently enrolled in their intended graduate program at the University of Toronto must submit an application for admission by the deadline for their intended graduate program or by March 15, whichever comes first;
+- be enrolled in, have applied for, or will apply for full-time admission* to an eligible graduate program at the master’s or doctoral level at a Canadian institution with a CGS M allocation. *Note: Applicants who are not currently enrolled in their intended graduate program at the University of Toronto must submit an application for admission to the same graduate department as entered on their CGS-M application by the deadline for their intended graduate program or by March 15, whichever comes first;

 - have completed, as of December 31, 2020: